A note on Talagrand's concentration inequality for empirical processes: One concentration inequality for empirical processes

 Given Theorem 1 one can proceed as in \cite{Ta} to obtain the classical form of concentration inequality for the empirical process around its mean.

-We will now show that in one special case which allows certain simplifications the technique of Talagrand allows to obtain rather sharp concentration result with explicit constants.
-Consider the countable class of measurable functions ${\cal F}=\{f:\Omega\to [0,1]\}.$ Consider the following function on $\Omega^n$
+We will now show that in one special case, which allows certain simplifications, the technique of Talagrand yields a rather sharp concentration result with explicit constants.
+Consider a countable class of measurable functions ${\cal F}=\{f:\Omega\to [0,1]\}.$ Consider the following function on $\Omega^n$,